Pit River canyon public land in northern California

 Local plan

-Start with one access reality such as the BLM campground corridor or another clearly legal public entry, then fish one reach methodically instead of chasing every named Pit section.
+Start with one access reality such as the BLM campground area or another clearly legal public entry, then fish one reach methodically instead of chasing every named Pit section.
 The river rewards a smaller safer day more than an ambitious mileage plan.

 Backup water